Kusina Secrets

 Instructions

-• While the meat is cooking, prepare your vegetables.
-Peel and remove the seeds from the kalabasa (squash), then cut into 2-inch chunks.
-Clean the pechay (Chinese cabbage) and separate the leaves, trimming the ends.
+• While waiting, prepare your vegetables.
+Peel and remove seeds from one small squash (kalabasa), then cut it into 2-inch pieces.
+Wash two bunches of pechay and separate the leaves.

-• Once the pork is tender, add the kalabasa chunks to the pot.
-Cook for 5-7 minutes or until the squash is tender but still holds its shape (malambot pero hindi lusaw).
-Add the pechay leaves and cook for just one minute until wilted but still crisp (hindi malanta).
+• When the pork is tender, add the squash pieces to the pot.
+Cook for about 6 minutes or until you can easily pierce them with a fork but they still hold their shape.
+Add the pechay leaves and cook for just one minute until they turn bright green but are still crisp.

 Tips from Lola's Kitchen